Influencing a better Peninsula.

 Our members include leading businesses and organisations from a wide variety of sectors.

-We thank our Corporate Gold Members and Community Partners for their positive contribution in the
+We thank our Diamond, Corporate Gold and Community Partners for their positive contribution in the

 region.